Nikon D7000 vs Sony A7S

 It is notable that the A7S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7000 does not offer wifi capability.
+In contrast, the D7000 does not provide wifi capability.

 So how do things add up?
 Is the Nikon D7000 better than the Sony A7S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.